NingyuanXu0/ningyuanxu.github.io/README.md

 <!-- Hero ------------------------------------------------------------------ -->
 ### 你好，Hi there 👋

-I’m **Ningyuan Xu**, a researcher at the Institute of Fundamental & Frontier Sciences, UESTC.
+I’m **Ningyuan Xu**, a researcher assistant at the Institute of Fundamental & Frontier Sciences, UESTC.

-My lab investigates how *micro/nano-textured surfaces* interact with liquids, gases, and light, then leverages that knowledge to design breathable yet water-proof meshes, stimuli-responsive coatings, and intelligent sensing interfaces.
+Currently, I am studying in a cooperative undergraduate program between University of Electronic Science and Technology of China and the University of Glasgow, and I am expected to obtain a bachelor's degree in 2026.
+My undergraduate major was communication work.
+Currently, I am engaged in research related to surface and interface science at the Center for Materials Surface Science (CMSS) of the Institute of Fundamental and Frontier.

 ---